SiddPlus/GitHubTutorial/The Casting of Frank Stone Development Journal.md

 For this project, I conducted extensive research on the source material, The Casting of Frank Stone, specifically on its gameplay mechanics to create a more immersive experience like the source material.
 I prioritized watching a entire gameplay walkthrough to develop a understanding of the source material.

+Additionally, I researched into horror and interactive narrative gameplay mechanics to deepen my understanding of genres mechanics and ensure its proper implementation within the game.

 #### Sources

 ##### The Casting of Frank Stone